That data set is available to download for research and exploration.

 In what seemed like an instant, the South’s 150-year reverence for the Confederacy was shaken.
 Public officials responded to the national mourning and outcry by removing prominent public displays of its most recognizable symbol.

-It became a moment of deep reflection for a region where the Confederate flag is viewed by many white Southerners as an emblem of their heritage and regional pride despite its association with slavery, Jim Crow and the violent resistance to the civil rights movement in the 1950s and 1960s.
+It became a moment of deep reflection for the nation — and particularly for a region where the Confederate flag is viewed by many white Southerners as an emblem of their heritage and regional pride despite its association with slavery, Jim Crow and the violent resistance to the civil rights movement in the 1950s and 1960s.

 The moment came amid a period of growing alarm about the vast racial disparities in our country, seen most vividly in the deaths of unarmed African Americans at the hands of police.

-Following the Charleston massacre, the Southern Poverty Law Center launched an effort to catalog and map Confederate place names and other symbols in public spaces, both in the South and across the nation.
-This study, while far from comprehensive, identified a total of 1,503.*
+Now, three years after the Charleston massacre, more than 100 monuments and other symbols of the Confederacy have been removed.
+But far more remain.
+In this updated survey, the Southern Poverty Law Center identified 1,728 Confederate monuments, place names and other symbols still in public spaces, both in the South and across the nation.* These include:

-- 718 monuments and statues, nearly 300 of which are in Georgia, Virginia or North Carolina;
+- 772 monuments, more than 300 of which are in Georgia, Virginia or North Carolina;

 - 80 counties and cities named for Confederates;

-- 9 official Confederate holidays in six states; and
+- 9 observed state holidays in five states; and

-Critics may say removing a flag or monument, renaming a military base or school, or ending a state holiday is tantamount to "erasing history."
-In fact, across the country, Confederate flag supporters have held more than 350 rallies since the Charleston attack.
+Critics may say removing a flag or monument, renaming a military base or school, or ending a state holiday is tantamount to “erasing history.”
+In fact, across the country but mostly in the South, Confederate flag supporters held more than 350 rallies in the six months after the Charleston attack.
+In Charlottesville, Virginia, the city council’s vote to remove statues of Robert E. Lee and Stonewall Jackson sparked several demonstrations, including the deadly protest on Aug.
+11-12, 2017, one of the largest white supremacist rallies in decades.

 But the argument that the Confederate flag and other displays represent “heritage, not hate” ignores the near-universal heritage of African Americans whose ancestors were enslaved by the millions in the South.
 It trivializes their pain, their history and their concerns about racism — whether it’s the racism of the past or that of today.